Wall Street Pummels ChargePoint Holdings Inc. (CHPT) After Recent Earnings Report

-ChargePoint Holdings Inc. (NYSE:CHPT) went down by -1.24% from its latest closing price compared to the recent 1-year high of $28.72.
-The company’s stock price has collected 9.10% of gains in the last five trading sessions.
+ChargePoint Holdings Inc. (NYSE:CHPT) went up by 4.51% from its latest closing price compared to the recent 1-year high of $28.72.
+The company’s stock price has collected 6.29% of gains in the last five trading sessions.
 Barron’s reported on 06/01/22 that What ChargePoint Earnings Say About the State of EV Charging in America

 Is It Worth Investing in ChargePoint Holdings Inc. (NYSE :CHPT) Right Now?